TunaLobster/BingRewards/README.md

 ###General
 betweenQueriesInterval: Number of seconds between queries
 betweenQueriesSalt: Random number of seconds added between queries
-betweenAccountsInterval Number of seconds between accounts
+betweenAccountsInterval: Number of seconds between accounts
-betweenAccountsSalt Random number of seconds added between accounds
+betweenAccountsSalt: Random number of seconds added between accounds
-addSearchesDesktop Number of extra desktop searches
+addSearchesDesktop: Number of extra desktop searches
-addSearchesDesktopSalt Random number of added desktop searches
+addSearchesDesktopSalt: Random number of added desktop searches
-addSearchesMobile Number of extra mobile searches
+addSearchesMobile: Number of extra mobile searches
-addSearchesMobileSalt Random number of added mobile searches
+addSearchesMobileSalt: Random number of added mobile searches

 ###Accounts
 You can have as many account tags as you need.